Waelson/Stream-Processing-with-KSQL/README.md

 ## Install Docker and Docker Compose

 This tutorial does not demonstrate the installation process for Docker and Docker Compose.
-I strongly recommend you to visit the Docker installation link.
+I strongly recommend you to visit the Docker installation link for more informations.
 [Please click here](https://docs.docker.com/engine/install/).

 ## Loading Images